-The 2007 amendment, effective June 15, 2007, made non-substantive language changes.
+The 2007 amendment, effective June 15, 2007, amends the section to make non-substantive language changes.

 27-9-2.
 Implementation.

 The secretary of human services shall, by regulation, specify the areas in which the programs shall operate, specify the services to be provided, establish eligibility criteria of persons to be served and provide for cost sharing, where possible, with individuals and participating communities.